Intergalaxen/11ty-blog-site/src/blog/2021-09-24-a-vision-to-start-a-decentralized-record-company.md

 ---
-title: A vision to start a decentralized record company
+title: A vision to start a decentralized record label
 description: After a divine kick-off of KERNEL Block 4, I have now received strong motivation to develop a decenteralized application (dapp) during this 8-week journey that we have now begun together.
 The idea with the project that